Consistent energy-momentum trace couplings of fluids

 Our work implies that a vast amount of the $f(R,T)$ literature using perfect fluids needs to be revisited.

-\section{Introduction}
+\section{INTRODUCTION}

 Recent advances in cosmology have revealed that new physics beyond general relativity is necessary to explain observed phenomena.
-There is a plethora of modified theories of gravity which include alternative geometries with torsion and non-metricity, higher-order theories, and scalar and matter couplings~\cite{CANTATA:2021asi}.
+There is a plethora of modified theories of gravity which include alternative geometries with torsion and nonmetricity, higher-order theories, and scalar and matter couplings~\cite{CANTATA:2021asi}.
 Nonminimal matter-curvature couplings are generalizations of $f(R)$ gravity in which an additional matter term is coupled with the Ricci scalar $R$ in the action.
-The first of these models appeared in the work of Bertolami et al.~\cite{Bertolami:2007gv}, where curvature is coupled with Lagrangian density of matter in the form of $f(R,L)$.
+The first of these models appeared in the work of Bertolami \textit{et al.}~\cite{Bertolami:2007gv}, where curvature is coupled with Lagrangian density of matter in the form of $f(R,L)$.
 Since then, these models have been found particularly useful in providing an alternative account of the Universe expansion or dark energy, and dark matter\cite{Lobo:2008sg}.
 Matter-curvature nonminimal couplings do not conserve the energy-momentum tensor.
 The covariant derivative of the energy-momentum tensor often results in a nonvanishing term that acts as an additional force term which violates geodesic motion.
 Thus, these theories have been shown promising in resolving cosmological issues in the weak field regime associated with dark sector physics \cite{harko_extensions_2019}.

 In 2011 a new idea was proposed in~\cite{Harko:2011kv} which suggested to couple the Ricci scalar to the trace of the energy-momentum tensor.
 This has been known as $f(R,T)$ gravity and became hugely influential with over 2300 citations to date, according to INSPIRE.